aviddiviner/til/bash/check-connectivity-to-a-host.md

-# Check Connectivity To A Host
+# Check connectivity to a host

 Normally, to check if you can connect to a given host/port, you'd use something like `telnet`.